• Skip to main content

 • Facebook

-It’s not always easy finding a board game the whole family will enjoy.
-And some people simply groan at the idea of a board game in which players simply move their pawns around a maze towards an elusive goal.
-I’m calling these games “nonboard board games” and they are terrific choices for kids and families who want to play games but need something a bit more unique than checkers and Candy Land to inspire them.
+It's not always easy finding a board game the whole family will enjoy.
+And some people groan at the idea of a board game in which players simply move their pawns around a maze towards an elusive goal.
+If this is you, what you need is a "non-boring, non-board board game"!

-We own all of these nonboard games (except one, which we’ve played elsewhere) I am heartily recommending them based on our experience playing games.
+We own all of these non-board games (except one, which we've played elsewhere) and I am heartily recommending them based on our experience playing games.
 Many of them are very popular games with a long track record and most have also won awards, so they make great gifts.
-I am confident other families will love these “nonboard board games!”
-(Note: Game images and title links are affiliate links.)
+(Note: this post contains links that earn commission from qualifying purchase.)

 Roller Coaster Challenge Logic & Building Game.
-ThinkFun sent us this game to try out and my sons loved it.
 Using challenge cards, players engage their logic skills to finish a roller coaster.
 It is primarily designed as a single player game, but we enjoyed playing it as a family, taking turns and helping each other out.
 This is an excellent choice if you are looking for a game that builds on S.T.E.M. skills, especially engineering and design.

 Forbidden Island.
-My kids adore this game for it’s unique challenges.
+My kids adore this game for its unique challenges.
 I love it because it is a cooperative game so everyone practices working together for a common goal.
 Players work as a team to capture the four treasures and escape the island before it sinks.
 Island cards are arranged in a grid and pawns move from tile to tile performing actions like shoring up the island against flooding, uncovering clues and rescuing other players.
-Don’t miss the companion games, Forbidden Desert and Forbidden Sky!
+Don't miss the companion game, Forbidden Desert!

 Sumoku.
 Sumoku is what you get when you merge sudoku, a crossword puzzle, Qwirkle, Scrabble, and arithmetic.
 Yes, I know.
 That description sounds AWESOME, right?
 The instructions include five different versions so you won't get bored.
 Players create rows of numbers in which the sum totals a multiple of the key number, determined at the beginning of the game.
 Players then take turns adding on to the rows in a manner similar to Scrabble.